piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Automating Deployment with a multi-stage Release Pipelines
 - Continuous Deployment Triggers
-- Continuous delivery using deployment slots to enable **blue-green deployment**
+- Continuous delivery using deployment slots to enable **Blue-Green deployment**
 - Deployment gates such as Query Work Items and Approvals before the prod deployment
-- Pull request to test the entire CICD process with the Build and Release pipeline
+- Update the code to test the entire CICD process with the Build and Release pipeline

 ### Day 5: Azure Test Plans and Testing 🧪